 Are Ultimax and Dayco belts made by the same company?
 No. In 2001, Carlisle Companies, Inc. purchased the Dayco Industrial Belt Division with manufacturing facilities in Springfield, Missouri and Ft.
 Scott, Kansas.
 The acquisition by Carlisle included belts for the industrial, agricultural, lawn and garden, and powersports markets that Dayco once served.
 Among the products acquired by Carlisle were the drive belts that are produced for major OEM snowmobile and ATV manufacturers as well as the leading aftermarket brand, Ultimax.
 In 2015, Timken acquired the Carlisle belt business which includes Carlisle and Ultimax brand belts.
 A number of current Timken Belts employees began as Dayco employees, bringing years of valuable belt expertise to the Carlisle and Ultimax brands.

 What about Dayco belts?
 Dayco divested itself of the industrial markets it once served and is not associated with Carlisle or Ultimax belts in any way.
-Dayco produces snowmobile and ATV belts which are sold through some automotive parts stores.
-Timken manufactures premium quality Ultimax MAX, Ultimax PRO, and Ultimax XS snowmobile belts and Ultimax ATV/UTV/SxS belts that are sold through powersports dealers.
+Dayco is focused on automotive belts but aslo produces snowmobile and ATV belts which are sold through some auto parts stores.
+Timken manufactures premium quality Ultimax snowmobile and ATV/UTV/SxS belts that are sold through powersports dealers.
 Timken Belts is also a major supplier to original equipment ATV and snowmobile manufacturers.

 Where can I buy Ultimax belts?
 Ultimax belts can be purchased from any powersports dealer.
 If your dealer does not have the belt you need in stock, they can order from one of our distributors.
 Ultimax belts can also be purchased on line from a variety of websites.